 What speed you need

-Check for hidden line rental charges
+Check line rental charges

 You can get traditional ADSL broadband without a phone package, but you will still have to pay line rental because it is supplied over the BT phone network